mkyleUD/Caviness-HPC-Shell/_episodes/01-connecting.md

 ### Windows

-While Windows does have a command-line interface known as the "Command Prompt" that has its roots in MS-DOS (Microsoft Disk Operating System) its built-in SSH tool does not have the all the options we need in setting up our SSH connections.
-To get those additions options we will need to to be installed.
-There are a variety of programs that can be used for this, two common ones we describe here, as follows:
+While Windows does have a command-line interface known as the "Command Prompt" that has its roots in MS-DOS (Microsoft Disk Operating System) its built-in SSH tool does not have all the options we need in setting up our SSH connections.
+To get those additional options we will need to install some 3rd party applications.
+There are a variety of programs that can be used.
+Below we will go into the details of two more common ones.

 #### PuTTY